glue-MJ/gmv_optimizer/README.md

 ## Portfolio_Optimizer ```V 1.0 .```

 ### Summary
-**Description:** This optimizer was created as a test for optimzing portfolios in finance.
-It utilizes the global minimum variance (GMV) and historical data to makes its decision for the allocation of assets.
-Its aimed at reducing risk while maximising returns, with the assumption that one can only invests 100% of their money.
+**Description:** This optimizer was designed for the optimization of financial portfolios.
+It uses the global minimum variance (GMV) and historical data to decide how assets are allocated.
+It aims to reduce risk and maximize returns, supposedly only 100% of your money can be invested.

 ### Possible Improvements
 This project can be further improved in the future through several ways, which are namely;